 Botswana National Museum

-The museum of African Modern Art was established in 1967 via an Act of Parliament and it officially opened to the public in 1968.
-The museum celebrated a year-long 40th anniversary in 2008 under the banner of "Museum as Agents of Social Change and Development", mirroring that used by the International Council of Museums.
+Established in 1967 through an Act of Parliament, the museum opened its doors to the public in 1968.
+In 2008, it commemorated its 40th anniversary with year-long celebrations under the theme "Museum as Agents of Social Change and Development," echoing the slogan of the International Council of Museums.

 Example